 - Hosted by Marcus Harvey and Darin Waters

-Blue Ridge Public Radio presents the third season of The Waters and Harvey Show.
-The weekly series - addressing the experiences and influences of minorities across Western North Carolina - has been on hiatus since March when most of BPR's studios closed because of the pandemic.
-We've moved over to Zoom, like many other radio productions, and have expanded the program to one-hour.
+The Waters and Harvey Show addresses the experiences and influences of minorities across Western North Carolina.
+Because of the pandemic, we've moved over to Zoom, like many other radio productions, and have expanded the program to one-hour.
 The series strives to promote increased visibility and understanding of a range of challenging issues facing communities whose historical experiences often go unacknowledged.

 Dr. Darin J. Waters is an Assistant Professor of History and Special Assistant to the Chancellor for Community Outreach and Engagement at the University of North Carolina at Asheville where he teaches courses in American history, North Carolina History, Appalachian History, African American and Brazilian History.
 He also specializes in the history of race relations in both the United States and Latin America.
 Dr. Waters received his doctorate from The University of North Carolina at Chapel Hill in 2012.
 While at Chapel Hill, he worked with Dr. Harry L. Watson and the noted African American historian Dr. John Hope Franklin.
 Dr. Waters’ own research has focused on the history of African Americans in Asheville and Western North Carolina.
 More recently, Dr. Waters has written about issues surrounding the construction of the nation’s collective historical memory, exploring the impact that that memory has on the present.